Department website: http://nursing.hsc.wvu.edu

 Introduction

-The mission of the WVU School of Nursing is to lead in improving health in West Virginia and the broader society through excellence in student-centered educational programs, research and scholarship, the compassionate practice of nursing, and service to the public and the profession.
+The mission of the WVU School of Nursing is to improve the health of West Virginians, as well as our regional and global communities, through the delivery of excellent student-centered programs and evidence based teaching, scholarship, and service.
 This mission is responsive to changing healthcare needs and emerging national and state changes in technology and healthcare delivery and is enhanced by a supportive and open environment.
 The faculty’s educational effort is directed at providing high quality, student-centered programs of instruction at all levels which prepare superb professional nurses to meet basic healthcare needs; advance practiced nurses to address complex health needs; and enable doctorally-educated nurses to advance nursing knowledge through research, to assist in the formulation of policies to improve health care, and to serve as faculty in higher degree programs.
 Unique characteristics of the state mandates that the healthcare needs of rural populations and vulnerable groups be a major focus of education, research, and service, including faculty practice.

 The School of Nursing offers undergraduate and graduate degrees and post-graduate certificates of study.
 The baccalaureate program (BSN) is available for high school graduates who aspire to a career in nursing (basic or traditional BSN program) and to registered nurses (RNs) who are licensed graduates of associate degree or diploma nursing programs seeking to continue their career development (RN to BSN program).
 In addition, a BS/BA to BSN (fast track) program is available for the college graduate seeking a BSN.

 The MSN programs at WVU offer baccalaureate-prepared nurses the opportunity to earn a master's degree and prepare graduates to sit for national advanced practice certification (family nurse practitioner).
 The SON also offers a post-graduate certificate program in that area for nurses who already have a graduate degree.
-The School of Nursing has expanded its post-master's certificate program options.
 In addition to the FNP certificate program, the SON offers psychiatric mental health nurse practitioner and nurse executive leadership options.

 The Doctor of Nursing Practice (DNP) program prepares nurses with graduate degrees to practice at the highest level of professional nursing.
 Graduates of the DNP program advance the application of nursing knowledge through the translation and implementation of evidence for practice to improve health outcomes for diverse populations.
 This expert-level practice builds on past advanced practice education, experience, and certification.